Biography

 Daredevil's enemy Wilson Fisk, also known as Kingpin.

-One of these women, Matt’s college sweetheart Elektra Natchios, becomes an assassin herself—a deadly warrior who is conflicted by her lingering affection for her former lover.
+One of these women, Matt’s college sweetheart Elektra Natchios, AKA Elektra, becomes an assassin herself—a deadly warrior who is conflicted by her lingering affection for her former lover.
 Having experienced death and resurrection, Elektra remains a formidable foe, but also an occasional ally.

 Friends of the Devil